AI augments the agency arena

 Put your creative on blast

-With AIs predictive ability, many agencies are also using it to work out what layouts, image-text ratios and keywords drive optimal engagement by inputting mass amounts of campaign performance data.
+With AI’s predictive ability, many agencies are also using it to work out what layouts, image-text ratios and keywords drive optimal engagement by inputting mass amounts of campaign performance data.
 It takes the guesswork and human bias out of what works and what doesn’t.
-This may make a designer feel like they’re painting by numbers, but it’s important to note that AI has shown that there are several answers for x if X + AI = Great Advertising.
-You just need to head on over to Algorithm Driven Design to see the many applications and examples of AI augmenting design initiatives.
+AI tools can now assist in tasks like data analysis, content generation, and automated formatting, enabling professionals to produce higher volumes of quality documents in less time.

 Amplify and optimise

 From paid media, websites, up to sales optimisation, AI has the ability to enhance performance across all channels.
 With paid media, AI has the capacity to calculate an exceptionally higher number of data points than any human can, which in turn helps agencies improve their ad strategies.
-AI can also be used to automate site optimisation by analysing usage trends on user behaviour which then allows designers and web developers to adapt landing pages to ensure better user experiences while also driving conversion and sales.
-This article in Relevance gets into the nitty-gritty of how AI can help to amplify paid media strategies and campaigns.

 AI as a product